Applications to Penn's graduate mathematics program should be submitted electronically. We no longer accept hard copy application forms.

 (3) In order to submit an on-line application, it is necessary to list at least three people (generally mathematics professors) as writers of letters of recommendation.
 Once your application is submitted, you cannot arrange for any additional letter writers (beyond those you listed in your application) to upload letters directly to the online system.
 Instead, if you wish to get additional letters beyond those you indicated on your application, you can ask the additional letter writers to email their letters to the Mathematics Graduate Administrator, Reshma Tanna.
 In their message they should state that this letter is for your application to the Mathematics Graduate Program and that the letter should be uploaded to your application.

 (4) Admissions decisions are made by the Mathematics Graduate Admissions Committee, and not by individual professors.
 Therefore, requests for admission should not be sent to individual members of the faculty, and instead should be submitted as indicated above.
-Nevertheless, applicants may wish to contact specific professors with whom they may have a particular interest in working, in order to discuss the possibility of applying and in doing research in their area (but should not send mass emails to professors).
+Nevertheless, applicants could contact one or at most two professors with whom they may have a particular interest in working, in order to discuss their interest in applying and in doing research in their area.
+(DO NOT send mass emails to professors!)

 (5) Applicants cannot be considered for possible admission (and no admission decision can be made) until an official online application form is submitted by the applicant and is received by the Mathematics Graduate Admissions Committee.

-(6) Applicants may wish to visit the Penn Math Department in person, to get a better sense of the department and the graduate program.
+(6) Applicants may wish to visit the Penn Math Department in person (via scheduling an appointment), to get a better sense of the department and the graduate program.
 Such visits can be helpful to applicants in deciding where to apply and what offers to accept (but are not part of the Admissions Committee's decision process).

 (7) Those who are admitted will be notified by email and letter.
 Those who are rejected will have their status indicated on the online application website.
 While some decisions will be made in February or early March, others will not be made until close to the uniform reply date of April 15, since our admissions committee must wait for replies from those admitted in the first round before being able to make offers to those on our waitlist.